collin80/SavvyCAN/README.md

 It is now possible to use any Qt SerialBus driver (socketcan, Vector, PeakCAN, TinyCAN).

+It's now also possible to connect to CANable, CAN Bus Debugger, or any other device using a variant of the gs_usb protocol natively in Windows.
+These devices can be connected using socketcan on other operating systems.

 It should, however, be noted that use of a capture device is not required to make use of this program.
 It can load and save in several formats: